Thipparada/DataScience_8/README.md

-# DataScience_8
+# R
-My data portfolio for data analyst role
+This repository collects the application of R language on data transformation, data visualization, and machine learning.